intentee/paddler.intentee.com/content/docs/starting-out/model-swapping/index.md

 {{ figure_image(path="swapping-model-web-admin-panel.avif", alt="Swapping models in the web admin panel") }}

+Next, click "Apply changes" to save the new model.
+The agents will automatically start using it.

 ## Swapping models through the API

 To swap the model through the API, you should send the [request to change the balancer's desired state](@/api/management-service/put-balancer-desired-state.md) and provide the filename, repo ID, and the revision of the model.
 An example payload can look like this: